Butler County, Pennsylvania: Politics

 Butler County has long been one of the most consistently Republican counties in Pennsylvania and the nation.
-The last Democratic presidential candidate to win it was Lyndon B. Johnson in 1964, when he won a national landslide and carried all but four counties in the state; indeed Johnson is the only Democratic presidential candidate to carry this county in over a century.
-In the 2000 U.S. presidential election, Republican George W. Bush received 62%, while Democrat Al Gore received 35%.
-In the 2004 U.S. presidential election, the county was carried by Republican George W. Bush 64% to Democrat John Kerry 35%.
-In the 2008 U.S. presidential election, the county was carried by Republican John McCain 63% to Democrat Barack Obama 35%.
-Since 2008, Butler County has continually given Republican nominees support in the mid-60s, with both Mitt Romney and Donald Trump receiving around 66% of the vote in 2012, 2016, and 2020.
+The last Democratic presidential candidate to win it was Lyndon B. Johnson in 1964, when he won a national landslide and carried all but four counties in the state; indeed, Johnson is the only Democratic presidential candidate to carry this county in over a century.
+In 2000, Republican George W. Bush received 62% of the vote, while Democrat Al Gore received 35%.
+In 2004, the county was carried by Bush's 64% to Democrat John Kerry's 35%.
+In 2008, the county was carried by Republican John McCain's 63% to Democrat Barack Obama's 35%.
+Since 2008, Butler County has continually given Republican nominees support in the mid-60s, with both Mitt Romney and Donald Trump receiving around 66% of the vote in 2012, 2016, 2020, and 2024.

+In 2024, by political party, almost 80,000 residents registered as Republican, almost 40,000 registered as Democratic, and about 20,000 are not Democratic nor Republican.
+The New York Times described the county as being politically conservative.

+Voter registration

-As of November 7, 2022, there are 137,349 registered voters in Butler County.
+As of September 30, 2024, there are 142,305 registered voters in Butler County.